Skip to main content

 Why is my dishwasher leaking from the bottom of the door?

 A front-of-door leak almost always traces to the lower door gasket, a clogged or warped door, an overflowing tub from a blocked drain, too much suds from the wrong detergent, or a failed door spring that lets the door drop crooked.
-Check the gasket and detergent first since those are the cheapest fixes.
+Switch your detergent and rinse the filter first - those two checks cost nothing and take ten minutes.
+If it still leaks after that, call a tech to nail down which part needs replacing.

 Can I fix a leaking dishwasher door myself?